SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 #### Mass

-For both position and velocity based domains, we set the mass `m=1` and initial velocity `v_0=1`.
+For both position- and velocity-based domains, we set the mass `m=1` and initial velocity `v_0=1`.
 Like the damper, the position domain requires the position initial conditions set as well.

 ```@example connections
 @named bv = TV.Mass(m = 1, v_0 = 1)